AlizaMedicalImaging/MDCM/README.md

 MDCM
 ====

-_DICOM_ media storage C++ library, based on GDCM (Grassroots DICOM) minimal subset with modifications.
+_DICOM_ media storage C++ library, a fork from the minimal subset of GDCM (Grassroots DICOM).
+Note that the library is not GDCM.

 Dictionary 2025a